cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 ##### Headings

-Headings are created using the `#` symbol before your text.
+Create headings using the pound `#` symbol before your text.
-The number of `#` symbols indicates the level of the heading:
+The number of pound `#` symbols indicates the level of the heading.
+Heading level 1 indicates the main heading and so forth.

 ```markdown
 # Heading 1